 These safety accountabilities also include defining lines of accountability throughout the organization, including the accountabilities of all levels of management.
 Those with the authority to make safety decisions must also be identified at each level.
 All of this information must be documented and communicated throughout the organization.

 The third element is the appointment of key personnel.
 This one is pretty straightforward.
-It would read more directly as appoint a safety manager.
-Hopefully this is one of the first steps implemented in your SMS.
+It would read more directly as appointing a safety manager.
+Hopefully, this is one of the first steps implemented in your SMS.